-This whole wheat hearty and loaded vegetable lasagna is delicious, cheesy and completely customisable!
+This whole wheat, hearty, loaded Vegetable Lasagna is delicious, cheesy and completely customisable!
+Perfect for a comforting dinner.

 Welcome to August!
 Exactly how did that happen?
 I get that each day has 24 hours, and each month 30/31-ish (looking at you February) and time well, never stops, but you do realise that means that half the year is already over right?